 There is always the option of buying the music again in file form (and some vinyl reissues come with download codes) but, if you’ve already bought it once, the idea of paying for the same music again may not appeal.
 It’s also possible older recordings may not have made the transition to digital anyway.
 That’s when turning your vinyl records into digital files becomes essential.

 But don’t expect ripping your vinyl to be quite as fuss-free as making a copy of your CDs.
 It isn’t.
 CDs are easy.
 Pop them into the disc drive of your computer and rip away.
 Records require a bit more work – but the results are worth it.

 What do you need?

 There are numerous hardware configurations, but the basic building blocks are: a turntable (of course), a phono stage, an analogue-to-digital converter with USB output, and a computer with suitable recording software.
 If any of those are missing from your current arsenal, it needn't mean spending heaps of money, but these are the nuts and bolts.

 The downside is: most tend to be at the budget end of the market and concentrate merely on getting the job done rather than doing it particularly well.
 Simply put, your recordings won’t necessarily reflect the quality of sound possible from your records.
 The AT-LP5 and Sony PS-HX100 vinyl-ripping decks do their best to buck that trend.

 If you already have a turntable, the best option is to buy a decent USB phono stage.
-We like the £90 Rega Fono Mini A2D and there are decent affordable alternatives from the likes of Pro-Ject too.
+We like the £90 Rega Fono Mini A2D and there are very decent alternatives, too.
 Such units pack phono stage, analogue-to-digital converter and USB output in one neat box.
+Perhaps a headphone amp too, if you're very lucky.

 Assuming you have a computer, you need some recording software.
 There are many options on the market, some specifically designed for recording vinyl.
 Channel D’s Pure Vinyl comes in at the top end and offers a great deal of flexibility.